ProjectLemon/ProjectLemon.github.io/_posts/2016-03-06-new-beginnings.md

 ![design sketch](/assets/images/malicious-mango-sketch.jpg)

-We were planing to write the server side of the application and the client side in Angularjs
+We were planing to write the server side of the application in Golang and the client side in Angularjs